GecklesTheClown/Bank_Default_Model_MXB344/README.md

 Click the report markdown and run

-## To Access Report pdf
+## To Access Report html

-click report pdf
+download and click